- Mission & Values

 What charges other than tuition and room and board will I be billed for?

 New full-time undergraduate students will be billed a mandatory orientation fee.
 All undergraduate students are charged a general security deposit refundable after graduation assuming no offsetting charges exist.
 Seniors will be billed a mandatory Graduation Fee.
 Late payment fees will be charged as required and other miscellaneous departmental charges mentioned above may be added to the bill statement during a semester.
 Non-traditional graduate and extended learning students are subject to per semester registration fees and student health insurance, if applicable.
-All students are initially charged for the cost of the health insurance plan offered by the College.
+All students are initially charged for the cost of the health insurance plan offered by the university.
 Please visit Health Services to learn more about the requirement for health insurance and how to enroll in or waive the plan.

 How can a student obtain cash on campus?